 Isn’t it time for us to deserve better leaders?

 Let’s ACTUALLY get more engaged, more informed, more empowered.

 Let’s ACTUALLY hold our MPs to account and have our say.

 Let’s ACTUALLY make a difference now.

 Then perhaps in five years’ time, when the next Election rolls around, we will have gone some way to creating that world I imagine.

 Let’s ACTUALLY make a difference!

 PS: If you want to know more about how to make a difference, how to engage in politics in a meaningful way, hold your MP to account and have your say I am developing a series of online workshops: Actually Make a Difference.
 The first is on January 18th and I’ll be focussing on demystifying politics and answering the most common questions people ask.
-For more information, click here.
+For more information, contact us here.

 PPS: If there’s a specific question that you want to ask that would help you to understand our political system a little better, drop it in the comments below before 18 January and I’ll try and cover it in the first workshop.